deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 - write up description to Eigenpods
 - clean up diagram

-- havent found usage of Timelock **so far** (admin is Operations Multisig) inside eigenlayer contracts, last call >180d ago
-- SignedDistributor was used for the EIGEN airdrop
-- The AllocationManager assumed all responsibilities previously held by AVSDirectory (0x135DDa560e946695d6f155dACaFC6f1F25C1F5AF) including operator registration, stake allocation, slashable stake commitment, and slashing authority
-- AVSDirectory remains in the system only for backward compatibility, but will be deprecated after all AVSs migrate to the new operator‑set framework
-- Slasher contract is inactive (legacy), from old M1 release

 Open questions:

 - if Signer of multisig is internal, does it count as publicly announced?
 - what's the wind down phase for a staker to change operators, in consideration that the operator redirects future rewards 100% to itself.
-- is the merkle proof at some point invalid, ie a claimer cannot claim after a certain time period?

 ## Roles